Skip to main content

 search

-Millions of people around the world feel the humanitarian fallout from conflict every day.
+Millions of people around the world feel the humanitarian fallout from crisis and conflict every day.
 Wars are longer, increasingly fought in cities, and often between more armed groups with deadlier weapons than ever before.
-The human cost of conflict can be obscured when it takes place oceans away.
-The Humanitarian Storytelling Award seeks to elevate the unheard stories of communities affected by armed conflict and other forms of violence.
+The human cost of conflict can be obscured when it takes place oceans away often leaving a legacy of poverty on communities and children.
+The Humanitarian Storytelling Award seeks to elevate the unheard stories of communities affected by armed conflict, humanitarian crisis, and other impacts of conflict including violence, human trafficking, access to resources and poverty.
 It celebrates storytelling that does no harm, respects dignity, is inclusive, compassionate and people-focused.
-It recognises the role that journalists play in defending dignity and highlighting that even wars have limits.
+It recognises the role that journalists play in defending dignity in times of humanitarian crisis, war and conflict.

 Judging criteria

-The Humanitarian Storytelling Award recognises the work of an individual, team or news organisation that highlights the impact of conflict on people and communities.
+The Humanitarian Storytelling Award recognises the work of an individual, team or news organisation that highlights the impact of humanitarian crisis and/or conflict on people and communities.

-Examples might focus on the impact of conflict and climate change, sexual violence, migration, displacement, detention, gender or disability in war, as well as emerging trends in conflict, including new weapons technologies, and humanitarian action.
+Examples might focus on the impact of humanitarian crisis, conflict, climate change, sexual violence, human trafficking, migration, displacement, detention, gender or disability, as well as emerging trends in crisis and conflict, including new weapons technologies and humanitarian action.

-Eligible formats include rolling coverage, a series of news reports or features, or a single longform piece.
-Entries can be of any medium (text, radio or visual) and published on any platform (print, broadcast, online and social media).
+Eligible formats include rolling coverage, a series of news reports or features, a single longform piece or photographic essay.
+Entries can be any medium (text, audio or visual) and published on any platform (digital, print, podcast or broadcast).

 Entries must demonstrate how the reporting was realised, how the below criteria were considered and represented and provide evidence of impact.
 Judges will also consider deadlines, resources and other pressures or dangers faced by entrants.